observablehq/framework/docs/javascript.md

 1 + 2
 ```

-A program block looks like this:
+A program block looks like this (note the semicolon):

 ```js echo
 const foo = 1 + 2;
 ```

-A program block doesn’t display anything by default, but you can call the built-in [`display` function](#display(value)) explicitly.
+A program block doesn’t display anything by default, but you can call the built-in [`display` function](#explicit-display) explicitly if desired.
 The above block defines the top-level variable `foo` with a value of ${foo}.

-JavaScript blocks do not echo their code by default.
+JavaScript blocks do not show their code by default.
 If you want to show the code, use the `echo` directive:

 ````md
 ```js echo